Logo Bucher Reisen

 Canada - nature, cities and adventure!

-This time we take you to the summer splendor of Canada, a real gem for trendsetters who want to fill their vacations with unforgettable experiences.
-Whether you're a nature lover, city traveler or adventurer - Eastern Canada in summer promises a trendy vacation for everyone.
+This time, we take you to the summer splendor of Canada, a true gem for trendsetters looking to fill their holidays with spectacular experiences.
+Whether you're a nature lover, city traveler, or adventurer – Eastern Canada in the summer and also in the fall, during the colorful "Indian Summer," promises an unforgettable vacation.

 Toronto